WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 It's not possible to run on instructions that were not meant for that machine, but **the hardware can be virtualized**:
 Java runs in every architecture for which an interpreter exists, as it uses a specific set of instructions which is translated by the Java Runtime Environment into machine instructions.
 The same technique can be used to run software on a machine that is meant for another machine, by using **emulators**.
 Emulators understand the behavior of the CPU and of the RAM and reproduce it into the physical system on which it is running.
 Both the ABI and the ISA are reproduced.

+<div style="page-break-after: always;"></div>

 ### Virtual Machines - Definition and Types

 A **virtual machine** is a logical abstraction able to provide a virtual execution environment.
-It maps virtual resources in physical ones and it uses the physical machine instructions to execute virtual ones.
+It maps virtual resources into physical ones and it uses the physical machine instructions to execute virtual ones.
 The **host** is the software that runs in the virtual machine while the **guest** is the underlying platform that supports it.

 ***There are two types of Virtual Machines:***